CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-01-at-the-fault-lines.md

 **DATA SOURCES**

 1. This project heavily relies on online data collection tools like Kobo Toolbox, and crowdsourced data collection methods.
 Creating an online data collection tool on an up-to-date city map, where collectors can access each building’s location, image, address, and door number.
-    - **Istanbul Technical University’s UYGAR Maps** are high-detail 2D maps in AutoCAD DWG format.
+    - **Istanbul Technical University UYGAR Maps** are high-detail 2D maps in AutoCAD DWG format.
 This dataset includes building numbers, floor and height data, as well as zoning data.
 This dataset is by far the most reliable despite requiring DWG-GIS conversion processes.
     - **Istanbul Metropolitan Municipality’s BIMTAS Building Stock dataset** is the most up-to-date, detailed GIS/ShapeFile building stock dataset, however this is not open for public/academic use.
     - **OpenStreetMaps** has a fairly detailed GIS/ShapeFile dataset that covers a wide landmass across the city, however these are not consistent and far from complete.
     - **Garmin Maps** has a detailed GIS/ShapeFile dataset, however there are some ShapeFile geometry issues - some buildings/areas are corrupt, hence cannot be used.